Our goal is that all alumni feel supported during the

 For alumni taking the July bar exam in

-North Carolina, the Office of Alumni Affairs hosts an onsite lunch during the
+North Carolina, the alumni development office hosts an onsite lunch during the

 testing break of both days and at both locations.
 The lunch provides a comfortable air

 conditioned space for test-takers, and relieves the stress of packaging or